-The Open Space Council, along with our partners from Great Rivers Greenway, MSD Project Clear, the River des Peres Watershed Coalition, and Earthways Center are excited to announce the dates for this year’s River des Peres Trash Bash!
+The Open Space Council, along with our partners from Great Rivers Greenway, MSD Project Clear, the River des Peres Watershed Coalition, and Earthways Center are excited to announce the success of the 2022 Confluence and River des Peres Trash Bash!

-To help determine what site is best suited for your household, sites have been given a grading scale for volunteer accessibility – the grading scale is below:
+To help you determine which site is best suited for each household, all sites are given a grading scale for volunteer accessibility – the grading scale is below:

 Grade B: On Land – Some Slopes.
 Some Brush.
 Recommended for ages nine and up.
-Full mobility suggested.
+Complete mobility is suggested.
 On Water – Moderate float for those with some experience.

 Grade C: On Land – Heavy trash.
 Heavy brush.
 Steep slopes.
 Complete mobility is needed.
 Recommended for ages 16 and up.
 On Water – Moderately Strenuous float for those who are experienced paddlers.